-Amazon Luna is currently only available to a limited number of users in the continental United States.
-You can sign up for the service at the link below.
+Amazon Luna is currently available in the United States, the UK, Germany, Canada, France, Italy, and Spain.
+Sign up at the link below.

 How does it stack up against alternatives?

-Amazon Luna is poised to take on the likes of Xbox Cloud Gaming, GeForce Now, and Google Stadia.
+Amazon Luna is poised to take on the likes of Xbox Cloud Gaming and GeForce Now.
 Although it’s still too early for a definitive take on which is best, there are some key similarities and differences to take note of.

-Xbox Cloud Gaming (formerly Project xCloud) is the most similar to Luna.
+Xbox Cloud Gaming (formerly Project xCloud) is the service that’s most similar to Luna.
 It also has a library of games locked behind a single subscription fee, but the games are a step above Luna’s offerings.
 They include all of Microsoft’s first-party titles from popular franchises like Halo and Gears of War.
-However, cloud support is currently only available on Android devices and is limited to 720p quality and doesn’t include games you’ve purchased.
-It’s tied to Xbox Game Pass Ultimate, which costs more than twice as much at $14.99 a month, but comes with a library of downloadable PC and Xbox games, too.
+However, cloud support is currently limited to 720p quality and doesn’t include games you’ve purchased.
+It’s tied to Xbox Game Pass Ultimate, which costs more than twice as much as Luna Plus at $14.99 a month, but comes with a library of downloadable PC and Xbox games, too.

 GeForce Now is more of a virtual machine service than a true cloud gaming platform, but it offers many of the same benefits.
 It allows you to play your existing game library from Steam or other stores on a powerful machine in the cloud.
-The free plan is limited to game sessions of just one hour, but the unlimited plan is reasonably priced at $4.99 a month.
+The free plan is limited to game sessions of just one hour, but the Priority plan bumps that up to $9.99 a month.
 There’s also an Ultimate plan that includes access to RTX 4080 GPUs, costing $100 for six months.
-Just keep in mind that you will need to buy all of your games separately, and not all games will work with the service.
+Just keep in mind that you will need to buy all of your games separately, and not all the games you own will work with the service.

-A: Yes.
+Yes.
 Like Kindle devices, Amazon Luna displays advertisements while connecting to a game.
 However, they do not appear while the game is loading or during gameplay.
-There’s currently no word on whether or not these ads can be disabled with a single purchase, which can be done with Kindle devices.

 In theory, yes.
 However, more than 50 games were removed in early 2023, and only a few were added.
 Currently, Luna has roughly 100 games for the base Amazon Luna Plus subscription, plus many more with add-on channels like Ubisoft Plus.

-A: No, Amazon Luna is currently only available for early access in the US.
+No, Amazon Luna is currently only available for early access in a few countries.
 We’ll update this article as soon as global availability expands.